"Towards Community Mental Health and Citizenship"

-Twenty years ago a number of individuals and organisations developed an informal network to share experiences about the development of community mental health and the closure or running down of psychiatric institutions.
+Thirty years ago a number of individuals and organisations developed an informal network to share experiences about the development of community mental health and the closure or running down of psychiatric institutions.
 They came together because they shared a common view of philosophy, the need to share good practice and as well the frustrations and problems they accounted.
 They supported each other in a time of early policy formulation and implementation.

 Conferences and workshops were held in different places in the world that identified many centers of innovative and creative work in community mental health services and practice.

 In 2004 it was decided to develop the informal network into an International NGO and thus the IMHCN was formed.